 Compiled Basic Game Guide

 This Guide separates and compiles any Basic Game instructions from the various rulebooks that come with the Master Sets and Terrain Sets.
-It has been slightly edited mainly to blend in (sometimes reworded and elaborated) text from the latest FAQ that contains errata and important clarifications.
+It has been slightly edited mainly to blend in (sometimes reworded and elaborated) text from the 2010-09 FAQ that contains errata and important clarifications.
+This Guide is not intended for use in official organized play supported by Renegade Game Studios.

-Object: Create a battlefield, choose your Army, then wage war against your opponent.
-To win, be first to achieve your objective.
+Objective: Create a battlefield, choose your Army, and battle your opponent.
+To win, be the first to achieve your Scenario’s Victory Objective.

 Skip Ahead To: